-The 1881 Census Returns show him as Edward Hendley, aged 46 years, a Coachman (Domestic Servant) born at Liverpool, living with his wife, Emma, 31, a Dressmaker, born at Bury St. Edmunds, and two nieces, both Assistant Dressmakers but with different surnames.
+The 1881 Census Returns show him as Edward Hendley [sic], aged 46 years, a Coachman (Domestic Servant) born at Liverpool, living with his wife, Emma, 31, a Dressmaker, born at Bury St. Edmunds, and two nieces, both Assistant Dressmakers but with different surnames.

 Present at the Fleet Street offices of T.H.
-Roberts for the Jubilee celebrations in June of 1897 and signed a testimonial given to Mr. Roberts on that occasion.
+Roberts for the Jubilee celebrations in June 1897 and signed the testimonial given to Mr. Roberts on that occasion.

-Present at the Coronation parade of King George V in June of 1910, where, with twelve other veterans, he stood in a place of honour in front of the troops.
-Aged 80 years at this time.
+EH was present at the Coronation parade of King George V in June of 1910, where, with twelve other veterans, he stood in a place of honour in front of the troops.
+He was aged 80 at this time, and died shortly after.

-Was present, with his wife, at the funeral of 1452 William Sewell on the 13th of January 1910.
+EH was present, with his wife, at the funeral of 1452 William Sewell, 13th Light Dragons on the 13th of January 1910.
 The two men were then described as "the only survivors of the Charge living in Lancashire".

-Lived at one time at No. 17, Granby Street, Princes Street, Liverpool, and later died on the 20th of November 1911 at No. 2 Woodcraft Road, Wavertree, Liverpool.
+He lived at one time at 17, Granby Street, Princes Street, Liverpool, and later died on the 20th of November 1911 at 2, Woodcraft Road, Wavertree, Liverpool.

-He received help from the "Roberts" Fund to a total of £201/6/6d and which also paid for his funeral and afterwards supported his widow.
+He received help from the Roberts Fund, to a total of £201/6/6d.
+The Fund also paid for his funeral and afterwards supported his widow.